Emma vs Casper: quick links

 - The Casper RRP: single - £400, double - £600, king - £700, super king - £800

-However, both brands run cheap mattress deals all year round.
+However, bear in mind that both brands run cheap mattress deals all year round.
 These can lower costs significantly, but because the offers change regularly it’s difficult to directly compare prices over a long period of time.

 Emma vs Casper: Comfort and firmness